 For development aid to be effective it should bring together policy processes and community based knowledge.
 At present, delivery of climate services is largely focused on technical assistance, toolkits, advisory and capacity-building support.
 The political economy analysis is missing from these engagements.

-To address this important gap, CDKN is supporting a new project on the political economy of climate compatible development in Ghana, Kenya and Mozambique, led by the Institute for Development Studies, Sussex, in collaboration with Natural Resources Institute at the University of Greenwich, University of Sussex and University of Southampton.
-The project builds on three CDKN research projects by including a political economy analysis to the technical and social research findings.
+To address this important gap, CDKN supported this project on the political economy of climate compatible development in Ghana, Kenya and Mozambique, led by the Institute for Development Studies, Sussex, in collaboration with Natural Resources Institute at the University of Greenwich, University of Sussex and University of Southampton.
+The project built on three CDKN research projects by including a political economy analysis to the technical and social research findings.
 These projects are:

 - ‘Improving low carbon energy access and development benefits in Least Developed Countries’ (University of Sussex and the African Technology Policy Studies Network)

 - ‘Climate Learning for African Agriculture’ (Natural Resources Institute, University of Greenwich)

 - ‘Achieving Triple Wins: Identifying Climate Smart Investment Strategies for the Coastal Zone’ (led by the School of Geography, University of Southampton)

 The project focused on coastal areas and fisheries in Ghana, solar home systems in Kenya and agriculture, pastoralism in Mozambique.
 These sectors employ the most climate-vulnerable people and also offer opportunities for climate adaptation and mitigation.